FinweLtd/doc-livesync-all/docs/user_guide/presenting.md

 7. **Feedback**

     How can you collect feedback?
+Casually asking afterwards?
+Formal questionnaire via email?
+What will you ask?
 What the audience thought about your presentation?
 What did they learn?
-Did you made an impact?
+Did you make an impact?
 Did they decide to change their behavior after the presentation?
 In what way?
 Would they recommend what you proposed for their friends or colleagues?

+!!! warning
+    LiveSYNC gives you capabilities that are kind of like *super powers*.
+Especially when using VR headsets, the presenter will gain almost total control of his audience's visual and auditory senses.
+You can also observe what other people are looking at.
+Don't be a villain.
+Use your super powers responsibly, and be respectful.

 ### Material